 Separation, changes in diet and increases in stocking density are stressors at weaning.

-Gross post mortem findings: Gross findings were not available for 3 weaners sampled post mortem by the property manager when they started dying at two weeks.
-The main autopsy findings by the vet for a bull weaner calf with a high temperature (over 41oC), three weeks after the mob had been yarded, were ventral lung consolidation and a good gut fill.
+Gross findings: The main autopsy findings by the vet for a bull weaner calf with a high temperature (over 41oC), three weeks after the mob had been yarded, were ventral lung consolidation and a good gut fill.
 At this point BRD was considered to be likely and antibiotic treatment started.
+A variety of fresh and fixed tissues (lung, heart, liver, spleen, rumen, small intestine and abomasum), a lung swab and bloods were sent to the lab.

 Animal / management / environment risk factors: The circumstances contributing to this disease event appeared to be ‘a perfect storm’ of tough seasonal conditions, low bodyweight, little immunity, variable feed quality and consumption and a rain event.
 The problem was regarded as multifactorial, including monensin toxicity, bovine respiratory disease and some degree of rumenitis.